techappsUT/Quorix-Cloud/README.md

 ## Security

-Please do not run ZeusCloud exposed to the public internet.
-Use the latest versions of ZeusCloud to get all security related patches.
+Please do not run QuorixCloud exposed to the public internet.
+Use the latest versions of QuorixCloud to get all security related patches.
 Report any security vulnerabilities to founders@zeuscloud.io.

 ## Open-source vs. cloud-hosted

-This repo is freely available under the [Apache 2.0 license](https://github.com/Axionore/ZeusCloud/blob/main/LICENSE).
+This repo is freely available under the [Apache 2.0 license](https://github.com/Axionore/QuorixCloud/blob/main/LICENSE).

 We're working on a cloud-hosted solution which handles deployment and infra management.
 Contact us at founders@zeuscloud.io for more information!

-Special thanks to the amazing [Cartography](https://github.com/lyft/cartography) project, which ZeusCloud uses for its asset inventory.
+Special thanks to the amazing [Cartography](https://github.com/lyft/cartography) project, which QuorixCloud uses for its asset inventory.
 Credit to PostHog and Airbyte for inspiration around public-facing materials - like this README!